Year of Call: 2012

 Provided expert determination on expenses incurred by an attorney/beneficiary prior to the testator's death, which the executors sought to deduct from his share of the estate.

-In Fischer d'Alton v Bathurst & Others, obtained summary judgment for two defendants (the personal service company of a former director of the claimant and the former director's mother).
+Fischer d'Alton v Bathurst & Others: obtained summary judgment for two defendants (the personal service company of a former director of the claimant and the former director's mother).
 The claims brought included unlawful means conspiracy, dishonest assistance, knowing receipt, and transactions contrary to s423 of the Insolvency Act 1986.

-Instructed by the Claimants in Glenn v Watson [2018] EWHC 2016 (Ch), which involved claims to rescind loan agreements of over £100m on grounds of fraudulent misrepresentation and for secret profits made in breach of fiduciary duty.
+Glenn v Watson [2018] EWHC 2016 (Ch): Acted at the pre-trial stage for the successful Claimant in his claims to rescind loan agreements of over £100m on grounds of fraudulent misrepresentation and for secret profits made in breach of fiduciary duty (led by Elizabeth Jones KC).
+Most recently, instructed in respect of related proceedings in the USA and the BVI.

-Acted as junior counsel for the claimants in Republic of Djibouti v Boreh [2016] EWHC 405 (Comm), an international fraud claim heard over ten weeks in the Commercial Court in autumn 2015 (led by Lord Falconer and Philip Brook Smith QC).
+Republic of Djibouti v Boreh [2016] EWHC 405 (Comm): Acted for the Claimant in a claim alleging fraud in respect of a port development in Djibouti (led by Lord Falconer and Philip Brook Smith QC).

 Obtained Norwich Pharmacal orders against two defendant banks, in order to secure details of accounts believed to be linked to a 'boiler room' fraud.